skilld-labs/zen/STARTERKIT/README.txt

  3. Edit your sub-theme to use the proper function names.

-    Edit the template.php and theme-settings.php files in your sub-theme's folder; replace ALL occurrences of "STARTERKIT" with the name of your sub-theme.
+    Edit the [SUB-THEME].theme and theme-settings.php files in your sub-theme's folder; replace ALL occurrences of "STARTERKIT" with the name of your sub-theme.

-    For example, edit foo/template.php and foo/theme-settings.php and replace every occurrence of "STARTERKIT" with "foo".
+    For example, edit foo/foo.theme and foo/theme-settings.php and replace every occurrence of "STARTERKIT" with "foo".

     It is recommended to use a text editing application with search and